 Matt is deeply motivated to further practices, processes, and policies that support thriving working lands and wildlife in the American West.
 Through experience as a ranch hand in dense carnivore-country and four seasons as a guide in Wyoming’s Upper Green River Basin, Matt’s work is inspired by the challenges and opportunities of sharing working landscapes with wildlife.
-He is WLA's Working Wild Challenge program associate.
+He is WLA's Working Wild Challenge coordinator.

 Airedale terriers and Karelian Bear Dogs (KBDs) are used by landowners and conflict reduction dog-handling specialists as guard and pursuit dogs to protect human safety and pursue wildlife.
 Pursuit dogs

 “If you have apex predators, you have to have apex dogs,” said Steve Skelton as he spoke to the crowd of meeting attendees huddled around to listen outside the Community

 When it comes to reducing conflicts with wildlife, dogs may just be a landowner’s best friend.
 Whether protecting human and livestock safety in the yard, pasture or open range, dogs

 Chet Robertson spends his time doing weird things in the mountains for a living.
 No, he’s not a professional rock climber, plein air nudist or a mule yoga instructor.
 He